The Unlawful Internet Gambling Act (UIGEA) Explained

 The UIGEA law does not prohibit online gambling in the United States.
 The intent of the law is to make it illegal for banks to process any transactions related to online gambling.

 Despite popular belief, this law does not prohibit US players from participating in online gambling.
 In fact, it doesn't prohibit US players from doing anything.
 This is because it does not target or address player activity.
-The law is directed at online gambling site operators and payment processors with the intent of curtailing money laundering, fraud and other illegal financial crimes being committed through online gambling activities.
+The law is directed at online gambling site operators and payment processors with the intent of curtailing money laundering, fraud and other illegal financial crimes being committed through unscrupulous online gambling activities hosted by non-reputable gambling sites.

 What Exactly Does UIGEA Law Prohibit?

-According to the US Treasure Department the law 'prohibits gambling businesses from knowingly accepting payments in connection with the participation of another person in a bet or wager that involves the use of the Internet and that is unlawful under any federal or state law."
+According to the US Treasury Department, the law "prohibits gambling businesses from knowingly accepting payments in connection with the participation of another person in a bet or wager that involves the use of the Internet and that is unlawful under any federal or state law."
 In other words, it dictates regulations on how online gambling transactions can be processed.

-Below we discuss the impact that this law has had and continues to have on players and the gambling industry in general.
-The laws was fueled largely by the controversial findings from the National Gambling Impact Study Commission.
+Below, we discuss the impact that this law has had and continues to have on players and the gambling industry in general.
+The law was fueled largely by the controversial findings from the National Gambling Impact Study Commission.
 Among other determinations, the findings asserted that online gambling was a growing problem for banks and credit card companies, but many did not buy into this.

 Gambling Venue Exclusions From the UIGEA